openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 	// Finalizers needs to be added/removed on/from the Deployment
 	Finalizers []string `json:"finalizers,omitempty"`

-  //ImagePullSecrets needs to be added/remove on/from the deployment /* NEW FIELD */
+	/* New Field */
-  ImagePullSecrets []corev1.LocalObjectReference  /* NEW FIELD */
+	//ImagePullSecrets needs to be added/remove on/from the deployment ImagePullSecrets []corev1.LocalObjectReference
 }
 ```